pstackebrandt/asteroid-radar/README.md

 # Asteroid Radar

-## Getting Started (by Peter)
+## Overview

 Android App, coded with Kotlin

 This app bases on a training project by Udacity/Google.
-I extended base code by Udacity heavily.
+I extended the base code by Udacity heavily.

-I added this functionality:
+### Main features (implemented by Peter)

-Load asteroids data from NASA server
+- Load asteroids data from NASA server
-- at app run
-- periodically once a day
+    - Preload data once a day if device is idle
-Parse data prepared by Moshi
-Add room database
-Save data to database
-Show always data fetched from database
-Show asteroid data in recycler view by LiveData and observers Use binding adapters to prepare view data
-Start asteroid filters by use of overflow menu
-Use view model and repository
-App works offline
-- shows in this case data from database and cached pictures Opitimize screens for TalkBack
-Navigate from overview to detail view by use of use Navigation component

-Usefull functionality NOT implemented:
-- If the app runs initially and has no internet connection the database is empty and has no cached pictures.
-In this case app looks empty and should remark lack of internet.
-App should refresh automatically more often or has a button for refresh.
     - Delete old NASA pictures of the day.
 Last image shouldn't be deleted.
+- Load Nasa picture of the day
+- App works offline
+    - Hold data in database
+- Filter asteroids
+    - Start asteroid filters by use of overflow menu
+- Show asteroid data in recycler view by LiveData and observers
+- Opitimize screens for TalkBack

+### More features (implemented by Peter)
+- Show asteroids as list and in detail view
+- Navigate from overview to detail view by use of Navigation component
+- Parse data prepared by Moshi
+- Use view model and repository
+- Show always data fetched from database
+- Use binding adapters to prepare view data
-- Optimize UI
+- Optimize UI (Theme, Styles)

+### Usefull functionality NOT yet implemented:
+- If the app runs initially and has no internet connection the database is empty and has no cached pictures.
+    - In this case app looks empty and should remark lack of internet.
+    - App should refresh automatically more often or has a button for refresh.
+    - Picture of the day could use local data.
+- Support second language

-## Getting Started (by udacity)
+## Getting Started (by Udacity)

 Asteroid Radar is an app to view the asteroids detected by NASA that pass near Earth, you can view all the detected asteroids in a period of time, their data (Size, velocity, distance to Earth) and if they are potentially hazardous.